Dev-OAi/BankR/README.md

 Your Smart CD Rate Companion

 A dynamic web application built with React and Vite, designed to empower you with real-time Certificate of Deposit (CD) rates.
-It fetches the latest CD offers and bank review summaries from a GraphQL API, providing a comprehensive and interactive platform for comparing and finding the best CD rates.
+It fetches the latest CD offers from a GraphQL API, providing a comprehensive and interactive platform for comparing and finding the best CD rates.

 ## Features:
 - **Real-time CD Rates:** Access up-to-date Certificate of Deposit rates.